publiccodenet/CraftSpace/Unity/CraftSpace/Assets/Scripts/Schemas/Generated/README.md

 1. **NEVER modify generated files**: If changes are needed, modify the schema generator or source schemas
 2. **Use extension classes**: Add functionality in non-generated files like `Item.cs` and `Collection.cs`
 3. **Treat extraFields as internal**: Don't directly access `extraFields` in your code, it's an implementation detail
+4. **Use view registration pattern**: Register views with models and implement appropriate interfaces

 ## Regenerating Schemas